-Nagwan Soliman is Senior Fellow at the Alwaleed Center for Muslim-Christian Understanding in the Edmund A. Walsh School of Foreign Service and Presidential Scholar at Georgetown Institute for Women, Peace and Security at Georgetown University.
+Nagwan Soliman is Senior Fellow at the Alwaleed Center for Muslim-Christian Understanding in the Edmund A. Walsh School of Foreign Service and Nonresidential Affiliate Scholar at Georgetown Institute for Women, Peace and Security at Georgetown University.
 She was previously, a scholar fellow at Radcliffe Radcliffe Institute for Advanced Study at Harvard University.
-She specializes in women and peace process, sectarian tensions between Muslims and Christians in the Arab region, radicalization of youth, and democratization in the Middle East and North Africa (MENA) region.
+She specializes in radicalization of youth, Islamist movements, Jihadist movements, women and peace process, sectarian tensions between Muslims and Christians in the Arab region, radicalization of youth, and democratization in the Middle East and North Africa (MENA) region.

 A regional trainer in conflict and peace studies, Soliman has trained activists from Egypt, Iraq, Lebanon, Libya, Oman, Palestine, Sudan, Tunisia, Turkey, and Yemen.
 Soliman has contributed to design early warning and rapid response networks and dialogue processes in many counties in the MENA region.